01 of 06

 Create a Diamond

-Once the cakes have baked -- per the instructions on the recipe -- and cooled, remove both from their respective pans.
+Once the cakes have baked, per the instructions on the recipe, cool them.
+Then remove both from their respective pans.

 04 of 06

 At this point, use a serrated knife to cut the round cake in half.
 Attach each of the halves to either side of the top of the square.
 It is fine if they aren't exactly perfect when you line up the round halves.